mongodb/docs-realm/source/includes/flex-sync-limitations.rst

 a good candidate for an indexed queryable field.
 However, an indexed queryable field has specific requirements for use in a query subscription:

-- The indexed queryable field must be used in every subscription query for every object type.
+- The indexed queryable field must be used in every subscription query.
 It cannot be missing from the query.
 - The indexed queryable field must use an ``==`` or ``IN`` comparison against a constant at least once in the subscription query.
 For example, ``user_id == $0, "641374b03725038381d2e1fb"`` or